awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-uploading-your-images.md

 ## Scan your uploaded image<a name="ml-scan-your-uploaded-image"></a>

  In the [Amazon ECR console](https://console.aws.amazon.com/ecr/repositories?region=us-east-2), choose the AWS Region that you are publishing from, and open the repository that the image was uploaded to\.
 Select your uploaded image and start a scan to check for known vulnerabilities\.
 AWS Marketplace checks the Amazon ECR scan results of the container images used in your Amazon SageMaker resource before publishing it\.
-Before you can create your product, you must fix container images that have vulnerabilities with either a “Critical” or “High” severity\.
+Before you can create your product, you must fix container images that have vulnerabilities with either a Critical or High severity\.

  After your images are scanned successfully, they can be used to create a model package or algorithm resource\.